GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/00-bootstrap/README.md

 - gcp-security-admins
 - gcp-support

 You can refer to [this animated image](./groups.gif) for a step by step on group creation.
+Please note that `gcp-support` is not created by the automated wizard and needs to be created it manually.

 #### Configure variables